ursa-mikail/blockchain_simple_learn_demo/readme.md

 ```
 Start (initiate) → Inform all (request) → group synch on info (request) → inform all (response:decision) → centralized collected co-decision

+PBFT:
+Request (node 0) - announce (node 0) - synch (ensure announcement) - commit - finalize (reply)

+Byzantine fault tolerance (a.k.a.
+BFT) is a system that operates normally within a byzantine failure model.
+However, even BFT does not operate when there exist numerous faulty nodes.
+The amount of faulty nodes that can be tolerated must be mentioned.
+For example, if N = 5f, even if ⅕ of the nodes suffer from byzantine failure, the entire system operates properly.
+Likewise, if N=3f+1, ⅓ of the nodes could suffer from byzantine failure and the entire system will still operate with no issues.
+* assume N only fulfills 1 role or function or service for the blockchain
+* for a functional role, s/he must be backed by 3 other

+2 faults:
+-not sending a message at all.
+-node in byzantine failure maliciously sends different messages

+for N nodes to function properly while having f nodes suffering from byzantine failure, a consensus has to be reached with N — f messages, i.e. N — f nodes are required for quorum.
+say that among the N — f nodes that achieved quorum, f were sent by byzantine failure.
+Even in this case, the system has to operate normally, and thus (N — f) — f messages must > f messages (sent by nodes suffering from byzantine failure).
+to resolve the 2 problems above, (N — f) — f > f.
+N > 3f, which means when there are f nodes that has a byzantine failure, there has > 3 f nodes in order for the system to be byzantine fault tolerant.
+The smallest N value is 3f + 1.
+Thus, in a system that is made up of 3f + 1 nodes, the greatest amount of faulty nodes that can exist is f.

 ```
 ![Byzantine-Fault-Tolerant-Systems](Byzantine-Fault-Tolerant-Systems.png)